GLOSSARY OF TERMS

 The space (width and height) that magazines require to have your visuals run off the page.
 This is always bigger than the trim.

-The date on which film is due to a publication.
+The date on which release materials are due to a publication.

 Original hand-drawn artwork of some form.